slevithan/regex-recursion/README.md

 This is an official plugin for [Regex+](https://github.com/slevithan/regex) that adds support for recursive matching up to a specified max depth *N*, where *N* can be between 2 and 100.
 Generated regexes are native `RegExp` instances, and support all JavaScript regular expression features except numbered backreferences (support could be added in future versions).

-Recursive matching is added to a regex via one of the following:
+Recursive matching is added to a regex via one of the following (the recursion depth limit is provided in place of *`N`*):

 - `(?R=N)` — Recursively match the entire regex at this position.
 - `\g<name&R=N>` or `\g<number&R=N>` — Recursively match the contents of the group referenced by name or number at this position.
   - The `\g` subroutine must be *within* the referenced group.

-The recursion depth limit is provided where *`N`* is shown above.

-Recursive matching supports named captures and backreferences, which are independent per depth level.
+Named captures and backreferences are supported within recursion, and are independent per depth level.
 So e.g. `groups.name` on a match object is the value captured by group `name` at the top level of the recursion stack.

 ## Install and use